 The three types of feedback

-, and I'm so addicted!
+I played Skyrim for the first time this weekend, and I'm so addicted!
 One of the reasons video games provide such good escapism is the clear feedback between a decision and its result.
 In contrast, modern day knowledge work is hard to navigate: there are no clear metrics for success and it's hard to know whether any given decision was right or wrong until months later.
 This makes it hard for employees to improve.

 The most effective way to mitigate this is to set up mechanisms that give employees frequent feedback.
 But not all feedback serves the same purpose.
-I have found the following breakdown of feedback types useful
+I have found the following breakdown of feedback types useful:

-• appreciation: giving praise for good work, with the aim of improving motivation and giving recognition.
+- appreciation: giving praise for good work, with the aim of improving motivation and giving recognition.

-• coaching: feedback that aims to make someone improve, regardless of where they currently stand.
+- coaching: feedback that aims to make someone improve, regardless of where they currently stand.

-• evaluation: feedback aimed at highlighting where somebody is with respect to a particular yardstick.
+- evaluation: feedback aimed at highlighting where somebody is with respect to a particular yardstick.
 How is their probation going?
 How are they doing with respect to the promotion they want?

 To grow, employees need all three types of feedback.
 What follows is a worked example of what we have in place in my team (or at Faculty more generally) to cater to all three types of feedback.